ISMAILHKYILDIZ/Udacity-DataScientist-ND---Project-2---Disaster-Response-Pipeline/README.md

 > python run.py

 Live Application URL: https://view6914b2f4-3001.udacity-student-workspaces.com/

+## Screenshots
+Below are a few screenshots of the web app:

+> The main page shows some graphs about training dataset, provided by Figure Eight.

+> Here is the text box that you can type to test Machine Learning model performance.

+> After clicking Classify Message button, you can see the categories which the message predicted by Machine Learning Model highlighted in green

 ## Acknowledgements
 I wish to thank Figure Eight for dataset, and thank Udacity for advice and review.